 4. Meal plan!

 I cannot stress enough how important meal planning is when it comes to cutting down on your grocery bill.
 If you don’t have a plan, you end up buying random things that don’t get used, and eventually go bad.
 I know that meal planning takes a lot of time, but I suggest at least planning for dinners.
 I do a meal plan for a two week period, which is how often I go grocery shopping.
 Also, if you can cut down on how much meat your family is eating that will save you a lot of money.
 Meat is SO expensive!
 If you want to make some on the go meals, I suggest getting a set of reusable containers.
-Here’s a free printable of the meal plan and grocery list I’ve created.
-Black ink only to save on ink(;
+Here’s a free printable of the meal planning sheet & grocery list that I’ve created and can’t live without!

 5. Transfer your debt to save money on interest.

 If you have a lot of credit card debt, I highly suggest looking into transferring it to a card that has either lower interest, or a card that has a long period of no interest.
 If a credit card isn’t an option, look into a debt consolidation loan.
 I attached a link here that shows a few different options of credit cards, and who they would benefit the most.